Ground Segment 101

 How do you operate a constellation with a ground station network?

-Operating a satellite constellation involves coordinating multiple satellites through the network to ensure seamless communication.
-This requires automated scheduling,handling data efficiently, and managing resources to maintain continuous coverage and service quality.
+Operating a satellite constellation requires coordinating multiple satellites through the network to ensure seamless communication.
+This involves automated scheduling, efficient data handling, and resource management to maintain continuous coverage and service quality.

 Ready to launch?